 There are over 60 different grades of stainless steel.
 Lower grades work well when exposed to atmospheric and water environments while higher grades are preferable for exposure to either alkaline or acidic solutions.

 The Advantages of Using Stainless Steel

-Hygienic: Stainless steel is very hygienic making it perfect for use in hospitals, kitchens, or anywhere where hygiene is of the utmost importance.
+It is hygienic.
+Stainless steel is very hygienic making it perfect for use in hospitals, kitchens, or anywhere where hygiene is of the utmost importance.

-High Strength to Weight Ratio: With higher grades, there is a significant strength-to-weight advantage that allows for less material to be used to achieve the same result as lower grades of stainless steel and other metals.
+It has a high strength-to-weight ratio.
+With higher grades, there is a significant strength-to-weight advantage that allows for less material to be used to achieve the same result as lower grades of stainless steel and other metals.